MILo: Mesh-In-the-Loop Gaussian Splatting for Detailed and Efficient Surface Reconstruction: Related Work

-However, all existing methods perform mesh extraction \emph{after} optimization, treating it as a post-processing step, or adopt a two-stage approach where they first optimize a volumetric representation, extract a mesh, and then refine it with differentiable rendering~\cite{yariv23baked,guedon2024sugar,guedon2024gaussianfrosting}.
-The latter approach still suffers from the same initial extraction issues, and additionally constrains the mesh topology during refinement, which stays fixed after extraction.
-This separation introduces potential inconsistencies: there is no guarantee that the extracted surface accurately reflects the underlying volumetric representation.
+\diego{All previously highlighted methods perform mesh extraction \emph{after} optimization, treating it as a post-processing step.
+Some of these go slightly further, adopting} a two-stage approach where they first optimize a volumetric representation, extract a mesh, and then refine it with differentiable rendering~\cite{yariv23baked,guedon2024sugar,guedon2024gaussianfrosting}. \diego{This line of work, however, neither avoids the initial extraction issues \textbf{nor adjusts the mesh topology}, which stays fixed during the refinement process}.
+This separation, \diego{in both cases}, introduces potential inconsistencies: \textbf{there is no guarantee that the extracted surface accurately reflects the underlying volumetric representation}.
 Since Gaussians are continuous by nature, naive isosurfacing often results in geometric artifacts such as over-inflation or erosion.
 These artifacts are particularly noticeable around thin structures (see Fig.~\ref{fig:teaser}).
-Moreover, these methods typically produce overly dense meshes (up to tens of millions of vertices) that are difficult to scale to large scenes.
-In contrast, our approach integrates mesh extraction directly into the optimization loop, enabling consistent supervision of surface geometry and yielding compact, high-fidelity scalable meshes.
+Moreover, \diego{all of these} methods typically produce overly dense meshes (up to tens of millions of vertices) that are difficult to scale to large scenes.

+\diego{In contrast, our method efficiently leverages Gaussians to scale to full-scene reconstruction, and is the \textbf{first to integrate mesh extraction directly into the optimization loop}.
+This design naturally enables the refinement of both vertex positions and mesh topology, ensuring consistency with the underlying volumetric representation (Gaussian splats)}.

 \paragraph{Voronoi $\&$ Delaunay-based methods.} Our work also exploits the Voronoi diagram and specifically its dual the Delaunay triangulation, which are classical geometric constructions with deep theoretical and practical relevance~\cite{aurenhammer1991voronoi}.
 These structures have long been applied to surface reconstruction problems~\cite{amenta_new_1998, amenta_power_2001, dey_tight_2003}, with explicit guarantees under specific sampling conditions.
 More recently, they have also gained traction in machine learning contexts: in 2D vision~\cite{williams_voronoinet_2020}, 3D geometry~\cite{maruani_voromesh_2023, maruani_ponq_2024}, or even novel view synthesis~\cite{elsner_adaptive_2023, govindarajan_radiant_2025}.
 While GOF~\cite{Yu2024GOF} applies Delaunay triangulation as a post-processing step for mesh extraction, Radiant Foam~\cite{govindarajan_radiant_2025} incorporates it into its training pipeline, but focuses solely on view synthesis and not surface reconstruction.
 In contrast, \emph{our work is the first to leverage Delaunay triangulation in-the-loop with the explicit goal of producing high-quality meshes, enabling direct supervision of surface geometry throughout training.} \\